egardner/egardner.github.io/_projects/coloring.md

 order: 1
 ---

-I designed this fun interactive welcome gift for new students and faculty.
-I created a suite of custom illustrations, inspired by favorite areas of the school and had this little pocket-sized coloring book produced by a local printer.
+I designed this fun interactive welcome gift for a prestigious non-profit school.
+I created a suite of custom illustrations, inspired by well-known areas of the school.
+This little pocket-sized coloring book was produced by a local printer.
 We used an opaque white ink on a craft paper cover.

 My role: art direction, custom illustration, book design, print production